UP5468-GE-ES44AC/ErfanGSIs/README.md

     bash setup.sh

 ### Generating GSI from stock firmware URL
-Example: for making OxygenOS of oneplus 7 pro firmware, you can use this command
+Example: for making Pixel of Pixel2XL firmware, you can use this command
 ```
-./url2GSI.sh https://oxygenos.oneplus.net/OnePlus7ProOxygen_21.O.07_OTA_007_all_1905120542_fc480574576b4843.zip OxygenOS
+./url2GSI.sh https://dl.google.com/dl/android/aosp/taimen-ota-qp1a.190711.020-4757f073.zip Pixel
 ```
 check url2GSI.sh for more info

+*Note:Larger RAM machine will increase success rate of output GSIs.